HL7-DaVinci/CDS-Library/CQLCookbook.md

 ### *I) Condition Resource Statements*

 ### List of All Active Conditions
-Return a list of all Conditions that are active or occuring from a designated value set or condition list.
+Return a list of all Conditions that are active or occuring from a designated value set or Condition list.
 ```sql
 // Define list of patient Conditions from a value set
 define "ActiveConditions": ActiveOrOccuringCondition([Condition: "Condition_Value_Set"])